Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/objective_functions.rst

 					      different classes.
 :doxy:`NegativeLogLikelihood`                 Measures how probable a dataset is under a given model parameterized
 					      by the vector of parameters given in the function argument.
-:doxy:`SparseAutoencoderError` 		      Similar to the ErrorFunction but for the spcial case of Autoencoder training where
-					      a sparisty penalty is imposed on the activation of the hidden units.
 ============================================  ===================================================================================